rcazzara/seldovia/_people/Salvator_The.md

 McNeil and Libby and plan to convert it into a one-line floating cannery.
 It will be stripped of all unnecessary gear and masts and rearranged to accommodate canning machinery.
-They expect to have C.the boat in operation for next season’s operations.
+They expect to have C.the boat in operation for next seasonâ€™s operations.

 In 1905 the C.A.
-Hooper & Co.
-Pacific Shipping Company decided to convert its fleet of 8 vessels to auxillary powered schooners with twin Screw gas engines.
+Hooper & Co.Â Pacific Shipping Company decided to
+convert its fleet of 8 vessels to auxillary powered schooners with twin Screw gas engines.